 When we talk about fermenting vegetables, we are specifically referring to a microbial process called lactic acid fermentation.
 This particular fermentation occurs when very specific salt concentrations are added to vegetables so that certain bacteria thrive and produce lactic acid, the pleasantly sour substance that actually preserves the vegetables.
 The microbes that help us produce our delicious products come only from the vegetables and the earth in which they were grown.

 For the best probiotic microbes to flourish and produce lactic acid we harness the delicate process of bacterial succession.
 Bacterial Succession starts when the growth and metabolism of one bacterial species increases, permanently altering the environment.
 This leads to the death of that species and the take over of a different type of bacteria.
 As one type of bacteria dies off, the next type takes over until the ferment reaches a point with perfect living conditions for various species of Lactobacillus (which are the probiotic, lactic acid producing bacteria).
 When using wild natural microbes to produce fermented foods, bacterial succession takes time and occurs in three stages that take three to four weeks.
 Kaitlynn checks our ferments under the microscope at every stage of the fermentation process to ensure safety and natural probiotic quality.

 We are a sustainable company using only the best ingredients, so it is only natural that we produce our fermented foods in safe, natural fermentation vessels.
-We ferment our products in untreated American White Oak barrels, and stone fermentation weights.
+We ferment our products in untreated American White Oak barrels.
 Our products, from our farm to consumer, only contact safe, non-toxic, sustainably produced, natural materials.